 Cumbria has long charmed visitors with dramatic landscapes, lovely lakes and characterful pubs.
 Here are our top 10 walks, in no particular order…

-Cumbria, located in the northwest of England, is a wild pocket of unassuming beauty and ramblers often get unique insight into the area.
+Cumbria, located in the northwest of England, is a wild pocket of unassuming beauty and ramblers often get a unique insight into the area.
 Donning your hiking boots allows you to go further and get closer to the heart of the county, something Alfred Wainwright, the famed fellwalker and author who immortalised the region with his pictorial guides was only too aware of.

 Wainwright once said: “Much of Lakeland’s appeal derives from the very lovely names of its mountains and valleys and lakes and rivers, which fit the scenery so well.”

 It is indeed a charming place that lures in the most retiring of explorers, but his description is true of the entire region of Cumbria not just the iconic Lake District National Park.
 From the sandy coastline to the Eden Valley, there really is something for everyone to explore and here are a few of our favourite walks.

 1. Roman ruins

 The historic World Heritage Site of Hadrian’s Wall (above) stretches 73 miles across the north of England, beginning in Cumbria’s Bowness-on-Solway.
 The trail is a firm favourite with walkers who want to discover more about Roman England.

 The rural beauty of the Eden Valley should not be bypassed.
 The river weaves its way through this calm area and makes for a fantastic guide.
 Follow it as it passes by the Lacy’s Caves, carved out of the sandstone, and through the enchanting woodlands.

 3. Wildlife spotters